The Courtship of Eddie's Father (TV series): Plot

-The show centered on Tom Corbett (Bill Bixby), a handsome, thirty-something magazine publisher and widower from Los Angeles.
+The show centered on Tom Corbett (Bill Bixby), a handsome thirty-something magazine publisher and widower from Los Angeles.
 Following the death of his wife Helen, Tom is left to raise his mischievous, freckle-faced son, six-year-old Eddie (Brandon Cruz).
 Eddie wants a new mother, so to that end, he cleverly manipulates his father's relationships with women, sometimes even trying to set his father up to fall for women Eddie knows and likes first.

 The father-son duo's domestic arrangements are managed, with great discretion, by their Japanese housekeeper, Mrs. Livingston (Miyoshi Umeki).
-Her sage advice adds to the comedic mix in situations where she looks after Eddie, and sometimes helps him further his schemes to marry off his father and find a new mother.
-Mrs. Livingston addresses her employer, Tom, as "Mr. Eddie's Father."
-Characters from Tom Corbett's office included Tina Rickles (Kristina Holland) as his secretary and Norman Tinker (James Komack) as the magazine's photographer and token radical.
+Her sage advice adds to the comic mix in situations where she looks after Eddie and sometimes helps him further his schemes to marry off his father and find a new mother.
+Mrs. Livingston addresses her employer Tom as "Mr. Eddie's Father."
+Characters from Tom Corbett's office included Tina Rickles (Kristina Holland) as his secretary and Norman Tinker (James Komack) as the magazine's photographer and hip friend.
 Norman served as Eddie's honorary uncle.